1. Never Threaten to Divorce Until You Are Ready to File

 You will need all the help and support you can get.

 10. Try to Remain Civil and Treat Your Spouse With Respect

 You may have to attend weddings, graduations, and funerals with them in the future.
 Avoid making statements in anger.
 Never send emails when you are angry or upset.
 These will come back to haunt you in the divorce.
 Remember that this will be a tough experience, but you will get through it and will become empowered in the process.
 Our attorneys can help.

-Suzanne Griffiths is the managing shareholder, CFO, and co-founder of Griffiths Law PC.
-She was recognized by the Best Lawyers in America© in 2019 for family law and was selected to Colorado Superlawyers from 2005-2019.
-She was also recognized in 5280 magazines for Top Lawyer in Family Law in Denver from 2016-2019.
+Suzanne Griffiths is the Managing Shareholder, President, and co-founder of Griffiths Law PC.
+She was recognized by the Best Lawyers in America© in 2023 for family law and was selected to Colorado Superlawyers from 2005-2023.
+She was also recognized in 5280 magazines for Top Lawyer in Family Law in Denver from 2016-2023.

 Schedule a Consultation